 - · Shut the welder off. - For electrode Positive, connect the electrode cable from the LN-25 to the "+" terminal of the welder and work cable to the "-" terminal of the welder.
 For electrode Negative, connect the electrode cable from the LN-25 to the "-" terminal of the welder and work cable to the "+" terminal of the welder. - Attach the single lead from the front of the LN-25 to work using the spring clip at the end of the lead.
 This is a sense lead to supply current to the wire feeder motor; it does not carry welding current. - Set the SELECTOR switch to the "CV-WIRE" position. - Set the "WELDING TERMINALS" switch to "WELD TERMINALS ON" - Adjust the "ARC CONTROL" knob to desired crispness.
 Generally, welding is best if the "ARC CON-TROL" is set to SOFT for MIG and CRISP for Innershield.
-You may however, want to start in the middle and adjust (as needed) from there. - If you are using an LN-25 with an internal contactor, the electrode is not energized until the gun trigger is closed.
+You may however, want to start in the middle and adjust (as needed) from there. - Set the "IDLE" switch to the "AUTO" position.
+When not welding, the Commander 500 engine will be at the low idle speed.
+If you are using an LN-25 with an internal contactor, the electrode is not energized until the gun trigger is closed.